cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.20 TLS Using ALPN

-Confirming the Applicant's control over a FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC7301](https://datatracker.ietf.org/doc/html/rfc7301) as defined in [RFC 8737](https://datatracker.ietf.org/doc/html/rfc8737).
+Confirming the Applicant's control over a FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC 7301](https://datatracker.ietf.org/doc/html/rfc7301) as defined in [RFC 8737](https://datatracker.ietf.org/doc/html/rfc8737).
 The following are additive requirements to [RFC 8737](https://datatracker.ietf.org/doc/html/rfc8737).

 The token (as defined in [RFC 8737, Section 3](https://datatracker.ietf.org/doc/html/rfc8737#section-3)) MUST NOT be used for more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for the token, in which case the CA MUST follow its CPS.